arnosimons/arnosimons.github.io/projects/scratchbook.md

       <div class="panel panel-default">
         <div class="panel-heading"><h4>Library and Logic</h4></div>
         <div class="panel-body">
-          <p style="margin-bottom: 5px;">ScratchBook follows an algebraic approach and provides a formal language.
-It's alphabet consists of <strong>scratches</strong> and <strong>operators</strong>, which can be combined into scratch formulas.</p>
+          <p style="margin-bottom: 5px;">ScratchBook introduces an algebraic approach to scratch notation and provides a formal language.
+It's alphabet consists of <strong>scratches</strong> and <strong>operators</strong>, which can be combined into complex scratch formulas.</p>
           <p>Open the cards to learn more...</p>
         </div>
         <div class="card" style="margin-bottom: 10px;">